sithu-khant/train-valid-test/README.md

 * NumPy
 * Scikit-Learn

-If you love to read my blogs, you can follow me on [Medium](https://iukt.medium.com/)
+If you like to read my blogs, you can follow me on [Medium](https://iukt.medium.com/)

 If you have any problem or want to contact me, [email me](mailto:iukt@tuta.io)